 Student Homelessness Initiative Partnership Awarded Focus Grant

-Ausherman Family Foundation supported the Student Homelessness Initiative Partnership (SHIP) of Frederick County with a $300,000 Focus Grant to support the THRIVE!
+Ausherman Family Foundation supported the Student Homelessness Initiative Partnership (SHIP) of Frederick County with a $300,000 Focus Grant over the next 5 years to support the reopening of the THRIVE!
 Host Home Network program.
-Goals of the funding are to enroll more youth and increase the number of youth who move into permanent housing as they exit the program.
+These investments provide the THRIVE! program with the ability to expand the number of participating host homes to meet the anticipated higher demand for youth housing, and the support services provided to youth participants.

 Focus Grants aim to help strengthen sound organizations and assist with new initiatives to achieve success in development and establishment of new programs.
 They are designed to be a three- to five-year commitment to help an organization get the project or program started while allowing them time to make it self-sustainable.
 For more information about Focus Grants, click here.